berrli/GPU_Training/course/lessons/00_setup.md

 !!! note
     This step will simply say that you intend to install these packages, at this time spack is still waiting for more packages to be added to the environment specification.
 We can check what the current specification is (e.g. package list, dependecies, compilers to be used etc.) with `spack spec`.

 Finally we are able to install all of the pakcages into out spack environment with
 ```bash
 spack install
 ```

+!!! note
+  The `.spack` directory is a hidden folder in your home directory that stores user-level configuration data, caches, and environment settings for Spack.
+It helps Spack remember things like what packages you have installed, which mirrors you have configured, and any custom settings you have applied.

+  Sometimes, these configuration files or caches can become outdated or inconsistent—especially if you have been experimenting with different environments, modifying package recipes, or changing Spack versions.
+When a “weird” or hard-to-troubleshoot error occurs, one way to rule out bad configuration or cache data is to remove the .spack directory.
+By doing so, you essentially give Spack a clean slate: it will recreate the directory and its necessary files the next time it runs, which often resolves mysterious issues stemming from old or corrupted data.
+If you try to get a clean slate for spack from just removing the non-hidden `spack` directory then it will likely not be a clean slate and the previous experimentations data will still be present.

 ## Poetry - Installing user-level requirements